bualuk/cisc187-assignments/lab12-simple-classes/README.md

 The goal is become comfortable writing code in a new style.
 That is, encapsulating functions inside classes.

-These classes do not need to reside in namespace mesa.
+Only class `clock` needs to reside in namespace mesa.

 ## Steps
 Ensure all class data is private and implement the following: